wtechgo/vidhop-docker/readme.md

     sendvidhop  => send files from workstation to phone fetchvidhop => fetch VidHop files from phone to workstation
 ```

+## Technical Information

+VidHop is in essence a collection of bash scripts users load in terminal via `.bashrc` or by calling the loader
+`. vidhop` or `source vidhop` or another shell (also tested on zsh).

+VidHop uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) (written in Python) for downloading videos and metadata.
+`install.sh` also installs FFmpeg for converting YT-DLP downloads when necessary.

+Handling metadata JSON files happens with [JQ](https://github.com/stedolan/jq).

+Finally, VidHop (`install.sh`) installs a bunch of useful packages
+like `openssh, rsync, mediainfo, selenium and beautifulsoup4 (for scraping channel avatar images) and tor, proxychains-ng (for dealing with censored videos)`
+.

 ## Other repositories